wildanjr19/wildanjr19.github.io/portofolio.md

 ---

-### Model Analisis Sentimen dengan TensorFlow Keras dan LSTM
+### Analisis Sentimen dengan TensorFlow Keras dan LSTM

 **Deskripsi:**
 This project is a text classification task with explanations.
 The explanations focus on tokenization and embedding, supported by examples of embedding visualizations.